Healthy Society Check

 6. Meeting (for Democracy Sake)

 Think you just had déjà vu and are stuck in the matrix?
-Well, tough cookie, but if you think it is because it's just a recycled point 3. you're dead wrong.
+Well, tough cookie, but if you think it is because I just a recycled point 3, you're dead wrong.

 Because whether a society has meetings as activities or not, it's still important to have meetings where society things (activities, who does what, changes to constitution) are decided.
 As a matter of fact, every healthy society has a proper Annual General Gathering every year (hence the annual).